-This month, October, we dedicate to finding forever homes to as many dogs possible because this month we celebrate as National Adopt a Shelter Dog Month.
+This month, October adopt a shelter dog month, we dedicate ourselves to finding forever homes for as many dogs as possible.

 Two big animal welfare organizations have decided to dedicate this month to all the homeless and shelter dogs.
 The American Society for the Prevention of Cruelty to Animals (ASPCA) naming this month National Adopt a Shelter Dog Month, and the American Humane Association (AHA) naming this month “Adopt a Dog Month”.
 Similar names, one big unique goal.

 This is a very informative and factual blog post.
 Dogs are one of the world’s most abused animals, many of whom are needlessly euthanized in shelters every day.
 These shelter dogs only want one thing: a forever home.
 National Adopt a Shelter Dog Month is a perfect time to find that new best friend!

 Adopt a shelter dog this month and give them a chance at life!

 If you’re considering adding an animal to your family, don’t forget to stop by your local animal shelter for some of the cutest animals in town!
 The ASPCA estimates that around 7 million animals are euthanized each year in shelters due to a lack of resources and homes.
 Some animals are even euthanized due to “overpopulation”.

 It doesn’t matter if the animal you are considering adopting is a puppy, kitten, or even an adult dog.
 Any shelter is good for your health and well-being.
 All pets deserve to have their basic needs met and lots of love expressed.
 These people need that extra special love and attention that can only be expressed by a family member.

 These people need that extra special love and attention that can only be expressed by a family member.
 Adopting an animal from a shelter can help provide a lifetime of love and happiness for yourself and your family.